FDM Printer

 What is FDM printing?
 How does this technology work?

-FDM 3D technology is a revolutionary technology that has changed the manufacturing landscape, enabling the creation of complex and intricate designs with precision and efficiency.
-Let's describe more about how FDM printer works and the magic behind this fascinating process.
+FDM 3D technology is a revolutionary technology that has changed the manufacturing landscape, enabling the creation of complex plastic models with precision and efficiency.
+Let's describe more about how FDM printing works and the magic behind this fascinating process.

-At the heart of FDM technology is a simple but ingenious process that brings digital designs to life layer by layer by melting a plastic wire called a filament.
-This plastic wire is
+At the heart of FDM technology is a simple but ingenious process that brings digital designs to life layer by layer by melting a plastic thread called filament .
+This plastic thread comes in two standards, the most common being 1.75mm and the other being 2.85mm.
+Brands such as Ultimaker and BCN3D primarily use 2.85mm filament.

 -

 Digital design : It all starts with a digital 3D model created using computer-aided design (CAD) software.
-This design serves as the blueprint for the item you want to create.
+This design serves as the blueprint for the object you want to create.

 -